SP-2605/RaavanHack/README.md

  7. Push the changes so that Pull request will be generated.
  8. Make PR.
  9. Commits should be descriptive.
+ 10.Include CDN-link of the images used in your Web-Sites using Cloudinary[https://cloudinary.com/].

 ## What To Contribute